 Boiler Management Course

-This year the course will run again after its successful introduction a few years ago.
+Following two successful trials of this course, we can now offer this course to the SMEE membership.
 Prospective applicants must be members of SMEE due to the society’s insurance requirements.
-The one day course is held at the home of one of the society’s long standing members in the Croydon area of South London.
+The course is a one-day course held at the home of one of the society’s long-standing members.

-Boiler design and construction are explained with various items being passed round to demonstrate design details.
+Following drinks students settle down to introduce themselves and provide a little background on their experience and interests.
+Following this, a presentation is given covering boiler design and construction with various items being passed round to demonstrate design details.
 Safety in design and use is stressed with reference to regulatory requirements.

 Students are shown the stationary coal fired boiler.
-Having filled it with water to a suitable level, a fire is lit starting with wood.
-We will be discussing when and how much coal should be added to the fire.
-When there is sufficient steam pressure, there is a demonstration of an injector being used to feed the boiler with water.
-The boiler is piped up to a Stuart No1 engine and when there is sufficient steam pressure, the engine is started after it has been lubricated.
-Students then manage the operation of the boiler under supervision before it is shut down.
-The storage procedures are then explained.
+Having filled it with water to a suitable level a fire is lit starting with wood, discussing when and how much coal should be added to the fire.
+When there is sufficient steam pressure to use an injector, its use is explained and demonstrated to feed the boiler with water.
+Under supervision, students are invited operate the injector and management the water level within the boiler.
+The boiler is piped up to a Stuart No1 engine, which it drives after it is oiled and there is sufficient steam pressure.
+Students then have the opportunity to manage the operation of the boiler and engine under supervision before it is shut down.
+Storage procedures are then explained and implemented.